Introduction by Jim Liddane

 Norman Petty at the Norman Petty

 Recording Studios, Clovis, New Mexico

 Norman Petty shrugs off criticisms directed against himself, but will brook no criticism of Buddy Holly or indeed of any singer or individual associated with his studios.
-My efforts to persuade him to compare the various singers with whom he had worked, were politely but firmly brushed aside.
+Efforts to persuade him to compare the various singers with whom he had worked, are politely but firmly brushed aside.

 New Norman Petty Recording Studios, Clovis, New Mexico